 - Describe and understand the physical processes that make up the three stages of labor, and some of the possible complications that can arise.

-- Suggest a number of various positions for laboring that decrease discomfort and back labor, and promote more effective pushing.
+- Describe a number of various positions for laboring that decrease discomfort and back labor, and promote more effective pushing.

 - Complete the steps to become a Certified Prenatal Massage Therapist outlined above